wathio/NeuralNetwork/README.md

-# NeuralNetwork
+# NeuralNetwork/Backpropagation.
-Codes(in Matlab/Octave) to train a 3 layers neural network to recognize hand-written digits from a set of training examples.
+code to implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition.